Queens-Physics/qexpy/docs/intro.rst

 ============

-QExPy is a package whose goal is to reduce the time required to produce lab reports for undergraduate students of Physics and Engineering Physics.
+QExPy is a package whose goal is to reduce the time required to produce lab reports for undergraduate students of physics and engineering physics.
 To that end, the propagation of errors and plotting of results has been moved into the background of the code as much as possible.
 For example, a common lab preformed by first years is an analysis of the stress and strain in a steel beam as one end is deflected by a measured amount.

 .. nbinput:: ipython3
    :execution-count: 1